The Natural Border

 I am happy to announce the publication of my new monograph The Natural Border: Bounding Migrant Farmwork in the Black Mediterranean, with Cornell University Press.

-Feel free to write me to obtain a 30% discount and/or ask any further information related to book promotion activities and planned events.
+Feel free to write me to obtain information related to book promotion activities and planned events.

 The book tells the recent history of Mediterranean rural capitalism from the perspective of marginalized Black African farm workers.
 In the book, I show how in the context of global supply chains and repressive border regimes, agrarian production and reproduction are based on fundamental racial hierarchies.